Nagakiran1/4-simple-steps-in-Builiding-OCR/README.md

   ![alt text](https://github.com/Nagakiran1/Receipt_Image_Classification-/blob/master/ConvNet1.png)

-  - Character Recognition Convolution Network is built to work as two models,

 - [x] 1st Model will train on the Individual Character Images with direct Classification to predict the Images with softmax Classification of Character Categories.
 - [ ] 2nd Model is same model with last before layer as predictor which will Calculate a Embedding of specified Flatten Neurons ( The Predicted flatten Values will have Feature Information of Receipt Images ).